 Stigmina needle cast – Fungal fruiting structures (sporodochia) appear as tiny, brown to black, brush-like tufts emerging from needles (Figure 4).

 - Rhizosphaera needle cast is caused by the fungus Rhizosphaera kalkhoffii.
-Stigmina needle cast is caused by multiple Stigmina
+Stigmina needle cast is caused by Stigmina lautii.

 - Spread by water splash or wind-driven rain; moisture is needed for infection.